Let’s be honest… a rainy day in New York City with kids is either a great story or a total disaster. The difference is having a plan.

 Website: scandinaviahouse.org

-Cost: $25 per child (includes one adult, max two kids per adult)
+Cost: 2 hour play session, $25 per child (includes one adult, max two kids per adult)

 Rainy Day Things to Do in Manhattan That Inspire Creativity